It was 2011 and Lauren Juliff was convinced she was making the greatest mistake of her life.

 I know it’s a bit of weird question.
 But in troubling times, disasters can provide opportunities and learning experiences.
 Perhaps force you to change things up?

-I agree with that, and it definitely was the case for me.
+I agree with that, and I guess it was the case for me.
 Losing so much of my traffic presented me with a reason to finally change the parts of my site that I wasn’t happy with.
-I was able to change the main focus of my site from telling stories — which are tremendously difficult to monetise online — to creating helpful resources, which are a hell of a lot easier.
+I was able to change the main focus of my blog from telling stories — which are tremendously difficult to monetise online — to creating helpful resources, which are a hell of a lot easier.

 It was a huge change, but something I’d been longing to do for years.